ZenenTreadwell/futr2/README.md

 # futr2

+"The name 'futr' was chosen from respect for the honorable Canadians." - [prolic of futr1](https://github.com/prolic/futr)

-nostr types, relay and harvester ... wip
+nostr Library, relay and harvester ...

 `stack build` -- build exec